-The cause of visual snow is completely unknown.
+The cause is completely unknown.
 Those who experience it often have “normal” eyes.
 By normal we mean that nothing seems obviously wrong with their eyes.
 A person with visual snow will have properly functioning eyes with no abnormalities present.

-Because of this skepticism and disbelief that visual snow is real, many suffering from it do not come forward.
+Because of the skepticism and disbelief that visual snow is real, many of those suffering from it do not come forward.
 They don’t feel safe or feel as if they deserve the care they so obviously deserve.
-Often sufferers of visual snow will be told that there simply isn’t anything that can be done for them.
+Often sufferers will be told that there simply isn’t anything that can be done for them.

-The reason so many doctors and experts refuse to believe that this condition is real is because it may have to do more with the brain than the eye.
+The reason so many doctors are hesitant to validate this condition is because so much about it is unknown.
+They think it may have to do more with the brain than the eye.
 Brain scans of people with visual snow have shown abnormal activity in the regions of the brain that control the eyes.

 Living with visual snow can be tough at times.
 Though it has not proven to be dangerous to one’s eye health, it is known to hold people back.

-Those with moderate visual snow, where the snow isn’t so distracting say that it is more of an inconvenience or annoyance.
-But for others who have a more severe case, the visual snow can get in the way of reading, going to events, watching TV, and much more.
+Those with moderate visual snow, where the snow isn’t so distracting, say that it’s more of an inconvenience or annoyance.
+But for others who have a more severe case, the condition can get in the way of reading, going to events, watching TV, and much more.

 Visual snow does not affect everyone in the same way.
 While some have had to quit school because reading with the constant snow was too much, others have learned to cope and have gone on to complete high levels of education.

-Night vision in most with visual snow is severely worse than those without visual snow.
+Night vision in most with visual snow is severely worse than those without the condition.
 Going out at night or driving at night is a great challenge.